South Korea's president scolds media over hot mic moment | Politics

 While the audio was unclear, Yoon could be heard using what seemed as indecent language during comments the broadcaster captioned as: "Wouldn't it be too darn embarrassing for Biden if those idiots at legislature don't approve?"
 Yoon's meeting with Biden came after they both delivered speeches in support of the Global Fund, an international campaign to fight AIDS, tuberculosis and malaria.

-After the MBC video roused the internet and triggered criticism from rival politicians decrying a "diplomatic disaster", Yoon's office denied the report hours later on Thursday, insisting that wasn't talking about the US Congress or Biden.
+After the MBC video roused the internet and triggered criticism from rival politicians decrying a "diplomatic disaster," Yoon's office belatedly denied the report hours later on Thursday, insisting that he wasn't talking about the US Congress or Biden.

 Kim Eun-hye, Yoon's spokesperson, said he was expressing concern that South Korea's opposition-controlled National Assembly could reject his plans for the USD 100 million contribution.